North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Stamey’s Barbecue

-Lexington-style barbecue godfathers Jess Swicegood and Sid Weaver taught their style to Warner Stamey, who then shared secrets with his brother-in-law Alston Bridges and Red Bridges while he was in Shelby.
+Lexington-style barbecue godfathers Jess Swicegood and Sid Weaver taught their style to Warner Stamey, who then shared secrets with his brother-in-law Alston Bridges and Red Bridges while in Shelby.

-The pit building at Stamey’s is one of the largest and best equipped in the state and consists of ten brick fireplaces lining a rectangle building.
-Stamey’s is still a family business (since 1930) with Warner’s grandson Chip Stamey running the pits.
+The pit building at Stamey’s in Greensboro is one of the largest and best equipped in the state, consisting of ten brick fireplaces lining a rectangular building.
+Stamey’s is still a family business (since 1930), with Warner’s grandson Chip Stamey running the pits.

 Smoked over hot coals, shoulders typically take six hours.
 Stamey’s chopped barbecue and sweet tangy slaw are finger-licking good.